 Visiting IPODERAC is a special experience that creates a love of the organization and the desire to support it.
-The next best thing is to see the documentary, Visitor's Day, that will premiere in Washington DC on June 23 and 26, 2016 at the AFI DOCS festival.
-This international documentary film festival provides the first of what we hope will be many opportunities to showcase IPODERAC'S exemplary work over the past 50 years with boys.
-As we embark on building a home for girls to launch IPODERAC's next 50 years, we hope you join us in support of educational opportunity and economic self-sufficiency for abandoned children.
+The next best thing to visiting is to see the documentary, Visitor's Day.
+This documentary by acclaimed director Nicole Opper showcases the impact of IPODERAC's exemplary work over the past 50 years with boys.
+Contact ICF if you would like to host a showing of this film to introduce your community to and raise funds for this invaluable program.
+Construction of a sister program is underway.
+Upon completion, up to 72 girls will find safety, support, and encouragement at IPODERAC Para las Niñas.
+Please join us in support of educational opportunity and economic self-sufficiency for abandoned children.

 - Raise awareness of the plight of children, including their families, who live and/or work on the streets of Mexico and have been socially excluded.